Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 Wireframe and user flowchart can be found in the documentation folder.

 ## 2. Updates Timeline.
+> 0.3 **2021-03-16**
+> > Created edit functionality with conditional if statements to declare wether allergens were toggled in the original recipe.
+> > Created delete functionality to use .remove() on the ObjectId in the database.

 > 0.2 **2021-03-15**
 > > Created edit page using the upload inserts
 > > Created routing for edit_page